Contact Us for a Free Consultation (213) 542-0979

 • They don't have video evidence;

-• They don't have physical evidence like ballistics, DNA, whatever the case may be.
+• They don't have physical evidence like ballistics, DNA, or whatever the case may be.

 So, you have to look at what type of case you have and then decide exactly what the defense will be.
-Sometimes the defense has to do with problems with the prosecutor's case.
+Sometimes, the defense has to deal with problems with the prosecutor's case.
 Prosecutors don't always have perfect evidence when it comes to murder cases.

 Review of the Prosecutor's Evidence

-I like to sit down with you, and we talk about what the evidence is on the other side, and then we talk about what we're going to do in defending you.
+I like to sit down with you, discuss the evidence on the other side, and then discuss what we're going to do in defending you.

 Another big thing in murder cases when you're talking about the best strategy to handle them is that you have to decide whether or not you, as a defendant, will testify in the case.

-In other words, sometimes strategy-wise, it makes sense for you to testify because there might be gaps in the defense, and we want to make sure that if there are gaps, we're able to cover those gaps, and sometimes having you testify and putting your side of the story out there makes sense.
+In other words, sometimes, strategy-wise, it makes sense for you to testify because there might be gaps in the defense.
+We want to make sure that if there are gaps, we're able to cover those gaps, and sometimes, having you testify and put your side of the story out there makes sense.

-We will also want to do our investigation – talk to witnesses, look at the prosecutor's case, and then decide what will make sense in giving you the best defense.
+We will also want to do our investigation—talk to witnesses, examine the prosecutor's case, and then decide what will give you the best defense.

 Should You Go to Trail or Negotiate a Plea Bargain?